Matmul High-level API Enabling Multi-core K-axis Staggered Access to Device Memory

 Optimization Solution

-Enable staggered access to the memory along the K axis.
-When creating a Matmul object, set the enableKdimReorderLoad parameter in MatmulConfig to true.
+Enable multi-core K-axis staggered access to device memory: When creating a Matmul object, set the enableKdimReorderLoad parameter in MatmulConfig to true.
 For details about the enableKdimReorderLoad parameter, see MatmulConfig.

-1. Set the enableKdimReorderLoad parameter in the MDL template to true to enable staggered access to the device memory along the K axis.
+1. Set the enableKdimReorderLoad parameter in the MDL template to true to enable multi-core K-axis staggered access to device memory.

 1